Häme Castle: History

 The castle's age is disputed.
 Traditionally, the construction of the castle has been connected to Birger Jarl's Second Swedish Crusade, which would date the castle in the mid-13th century.
 However, there are no archeological finds from the castle that can be firmly dated to a period earlier than the 1320s.
-An earlier fortification from the early 1300s only some 20 km away in Hakoinen also contests Tavastia Castle's age, as only one castle ("Tauestahus") is listed in Tavastia in a royal document from 1308.
-Also, the Russian Novgorod First Chronicle only mentions one castle during their plundering of Tavastia in 1311, its description also matching with the castle in Hakoinen.
+An earlier fortification from the early 1300s only some 20 km away in Hakoinen also contests Häme Castle's age, as only one castle ("Tauestahus") is listed in Häme in a royal document from 1308.
+Also, the Russian Novgorod First Chronicle only mentions one castle during their plundering of Häme in 1311, its description also matching with the castle in Hakoinen.